Invisibleman1002/dynaHTML/README.md

 While in Config mode, the built_in led will fade on and off.

-In run mode, it will post an incrimental number to the mqtt topic.
+In run mode, it will post an incremental number to the mqtt topic.

 All code was tested on ESP 12-F modules as well as nodemcu.